rdmtc/RedMatic/BUILD.md

 The Node.js version that is bundled with the addon is defined in `./package.json` under `"engines":{"node":"<version>"}}`.

+## Binary Modules

-The binary modules that are needed before the build is started are created by the script `prebuild.sh`, I'm doing this locally on a RaspberryPi.
-Afterwards the binaries are added to git repo.
+The binary modules that are needed before the build is started are created by the script `prebuild.sh`, I'm doing this locally, afterwards the binaries are added to git repo.
 This is something I'm not happy with, but the effort of creating the binaries on Travis (via QEMU) is quite high and Travis limits a job run to 45 minutes which is not enough - especially when using QEMU...

-`build.sh` creates the CCU addon package file and puts it in the `dist` folder.
-It also creates the `CHANGELOG.md`.

-The Travis Job runs `build.sh` and calls `github_release.rb` which publishes the Artifact on the Github Release Page, accompanied by the `CHANGELOG.md`.
+Cross-compilation is also not really practically, node-gyp doesn't give you full control of the build...

+## Pipeline

+The Travis Job sets a tag, creates a release, runs `build.sh`, uploads the files in the `dist` folder and calls `update_release_body.sh` afterwards.
 This Job is triggered manually.

+`build.sh` creates the CCU addons and the package files and puts them in the `dist` folder.
+It also creates `RELEASE_BODY.md` and updates the `CHANGE_HISTORY` in the Github Wiki.

 ## Update Dependencies